himanshu2591999/SUIG-JS/Atari Breakout/Breakout.md

 ##Atari Breakout

-As part of Hacktoberfest Breakout will be the first game in the game development series.
+As a part of Hacktoberfest Breakout will be the first game in the game development series.

 Atari Breakout is a simple game with ball and paddle from which we have to break the bricks without the ball going below the paddle.